 The purpose of the abstract is to allow potential readers of a paper to find out the important points of the paper without having to actually read the paper.
 It should be a self-contained unit capable of being understood without the benefit of the text of the article.
 It essentially serves as an "advertisement" for the paper that readers use to determine whether or not they actually want to wade through the entire paper or not.
 Abstracts are generally freely available in electronic form and are often presented in the results of an electronic search.
 If searchers do not have electronic access to the journal in which the article is published, the abstract is the only means that they have to decide whether to go through the effort (going to the library to look up the paper journal, requesting a reprint from the author, buying a copy of the article from a service, requesting the article by Interlibrary Loan) of acquiring the article.
 Therefore it is important that the abstract accurately and succinctly presents the most important information in the article.

-The introduction provides the background information necessary to understand why the described experiment was conducted.
+The introduction section of a paper provides the background information necessary to understand why the described experiment was conducted.
 The introduction should describe previous research on the topic that has led to the unanswered questions being addressed by the experiment and should cite important previous papers that form the background for the experiment.
 The introduction should also state in an organized fashion the goals of the research, i.e. the particular, specific questions that will be tested in the experiments.
 There should be a one-to-one correspondence between questions raised in the introduction and points discussed in the conclusion section of the paper.
 In other words, do not raise questions in the introduction unless you are going to have some kind of answer to the question that you intend to discuss at the end of the paper.

 You may have been told that every paper must have a hypothesis that can be clearly stated.
 That is often true, but not always.
 If your experiment involves a manipulation which tests a specific hypothesis, then you should clearly state that hypothesis.
 On the other hand, if your experiment was primarily exploratory, descriptive, or measurative, then you probably did not have an a priori hypothesis, so don't pretend that you did and make one up.
-(See the discussion in the introduction to Experiment 4 for more on this.)
+(See the discussion in the introduction to Experiment 5 for more on this.)
 If you state a hypothesis in the introduction, it should be a general hypothesis and not a null or alternative hypothesis for a statistical test.
 If it is necessary to explain how a statistical test will help you evaluate your general hypothesis, explain that in the methods section.

 A good introduction should be fairly heavy with citations.
 This indicates to the reader that the authors are informed about previous work on the topic and are not working in a vacuum.
 Citations also provide jumping-off points to allow the reader to explore other tangents to the subject that are not directly addressed in the paper.
 If the paper supports or refutes previous work, readers can look up the citations and make a comparison for themselves.

 "Do not get lost in reviewing background information.
 Remember that the Introduction is meant to introduce the reader to your research, not summarize and evaluate all past literature on the subject (which is the purpose of a review paper).
 Many of the other studies you may be tempted to discuss in your Introduction are better saved for the Discussion, where they become a powerful tool for comparing and interpreting your results.
-Include only enough background information to allow your reader to understand why you are asking the questions you are and why your hyptheses are reasonable ones.
-Often, a brief explanation of the theory involved is sufficient. …
+Include only enough background information to allow your reader to understand why you are asking the questions you are and why your hypotheses are reasonable ones.
+Often, a brief explanation of the theory involved is sufficient.

 Write this section in the past or present tense, never in the future. " (Steingraber et al. 1985)

-The function of this section is to describe all experimental procedures, including controls.
+The function of the methods section is to describe all experimental procedures, including controls.
 The description should be complete enough to enable someone else to repeat your work.
 If there is more than one part to the experiment, it is a good idea to describe your methods and present your results in the same order in each section.
 This may not be the same order in which the experiments were performed -it is up to you to decide what order of presentation will make the most sense to your reader.

 1. Explain why each procedure was done, i.e., what variable were you measuring and why?
 Example: